CreworkTeam/b2b-website/src/content/blogs/How To Provide Value To Users.md

 ## **3. Develop a Minimum Viable Product (MVP)**

 The next step is to build an MVP, a basic version of your product with essential features to solve the user's main problem.
 The goal is to launch quickly, gather user feedback, and improve rapidly.

-We’ve already written an in-depth article on how to go about building an MVP, learn more about building an MVP in our detailed guide [here](https://www.crework.in/guide/building-mvp).

 ## **4. Deliver Consistent Value**